Thursday, November 22, 2018

 Meaning that within the list of retailers for a particular wine, you may realize that (usually)

-• The retailers with the cheapest prices might just do that to attract customers, but they do not have the product, and maybe dodgy (unreliable/dishonest), and therefore should be avoided.
-Or they have it, but the bottle is in poor or bad conditions (capsule, label, cork and/or even the wine inside...).
+• The retailers with the cheapest prices might do that to attract customers.
+Still, they do not have the product, and therefore might be dodgy (unreliable/dishonest), and thus should be avoided.
+Or they have it, but the bottle is in poor or bad conditions (capsule, label, cork, and/or even the wine inside).
 The bad thing about this is that it drives the "Wine-Searcher Average Market Price" lower for this particular wine, becoming an unreliable reference.

-• The retailers with the highest prices might also do that to attract the customers, or just do that as they do not want to sell the product, so they just put an over exaggerated price to show that they have the product, but are not necessarily in the rush to sell it.
+• The retailers with the highest prices might also do this to attract customers, or simply because they do not want to sell the product, so they put an over-exaggerated price to show that they have the product, but are not necessarily in a rush to sell it.
 Like for cheap prices, the bad thing about this is that it drives the "Wine-Searcher Average Market Price" higher for this particular wine, also becoming an unreliable reference.

-That is why "Wine-Searcher Average Market Prices" should always be taken with cautions and not always for granted, especially for high-end wines.
+That is why "Wine-Searcher Average Market Prices" should always be taken with caution and not always for granted, especially for high-end wines.

-Then after it is a question of experience to differentiate the good from the bad ones, like for any other products.
-The good ones might be for you some online websites/retailers you may know already by experience or because they are located nearby, or because they provide good services, some because of the reputation or whatever else.
+Then, after all, it is a question of experience to differentiate the good from the bad ones, like with any other product.
+The good ones might be for you some online websites/retailers you may know already by experience, or because they are located nearby, or because they provide good services, or because of the reputation, or whatever else.

-Like most people, first you do your research, compare then define the price you want to pay, then you place your order online, then wait to receive the goods.
+Like most people, you first conduct your research, compare options, and then determine the price you want to pay.
+Next, you place your order online and wait to receive the goods.

-• If ok at reception, then you might think that this particular online website is reliable and probably will order again.
+• If it's okay at reception, then you might think that this particular online website is reliable and will probably order again.

 • If not, then you will try to get reimbursed and go through all the difficulties one may encounter when ordering online.

-Personally, I prefer to call the online website/store and ask for more details to be provided prior to making my final buying decision.
-If cooperative, then I will have more reasons to trust them; if not then I will take my business elsewhere (like anybody else I guess...).
+Personally, I prefer to call the online website or store and ask for more details to be provided before making my final buying decision.
+If cooperative, then I will have more reasons to trust them; if not, then I will take my business elsewhere (like anybody else, I guess...).

-Of course, there is a handful of online websites/retailers that I trust.
-However, it is a very difficult question to answer and it would not be fair for me to mention some of these online websites/retailers in this post and not others that I may miss amongst the ones we do business with.
+Although there are a handful of online websites and retailers that I trust, it's a tricky question to answer, and it would not be fair for me to mention some of these online websites and retailers in this post without mentioning others that I may have missed among the ones we do business with.

-All I can say that like for anything else, it is a question of trust, integrity, reliability, services provided and overall personal experience and relationship with the online merchants.
+All I can say is that it comes down to trust, integrity, reliability, the services provided, and the overall personal experience and relationship with the online merchants.

-Simply put, the top 50 best and most expensive wines in the world mostly come from Bordeaux and Burgundy; counterfeiters are into money and the Luxury business, so why looking anywhere else?
+Simply put, the top 50 best and most expensive wines in the world mostly come from Bordeaux and Burgundy; counterfeiters are into money and the Luxury business, so why look anywhere else?

-Big names in fashion, clothes, bags and other luxury products have been counterfeited for decades as there are a huge market and demand for those, and it is the same for high-end wines (and even mass-market wines to a certain extent).
+Big names in fashion, clothes, bags, and other luxury products have been counterfeited for decades as there is a huge market and demand for those, and it is the same for high-end wines (and even mass-market wines to a certain extent).

-A total of 600 bottles were produced, and only 2 were sold during this auction, the rest of the bottles is believed to have either been consumed by now or be part of private collector’s collection, and yet there is already 1 bottle for sale on "Wine-Searcher" at a Belgium wine merchant (here), while there was none available prior the Sotheby’s sale.
+A total of 600 bottles were produced, and only 2 were sold during this auction, the rest of the bottles is believed to have either been consumed by now or be part of private collector’s collection, and yet there is already 1 bottle for sale on "Wine-Searcher" at a Belgium wine merchant (here).
+At the same time, there was none available before the Sotheby’s sale.
 So, simple coincidence or resurgence?

 The Global Market is unfortunately flooded with fake and counterfeit wines, and the recent drastic price increase of the last 4-5 years is not helping.
-High-end wines started as a commodity, then they became only accessible mostly to the rich, then they evolved into Luxury products and became assets, they have been traded like a currency for the past 2 decades, and nowadays the top 25 wines labels in particular vintages have become rare collectors and are no longer considered like wines but like invaluable pieces of artwork, fetching never-heard-of stratospheric prices.
+High-end wines began as a commodity and then became accessible only to the wealthy.
+They evolved into Luxury products and became assets; they have been traded like a currency for the past two decades, and nowadays, the top 25 wine labels in particular vintages have become rare collectors' items and are no longer considered just wines but invaluable pieces of artwork, fetching never-heard-of stratospheric prices.

-Consequently, yes, the higher the prices will go, the higher the risk of counterfeiting Bordeaux and Burgundy Grands Crus will be.....
+Consequently, yes, the higher the prices go, the higher the risk of counterfeiting the Bordeaux and Burgundy Grands Crus will be.....

 Petrus 1985 Label's comparison by © LeDomduVin 2018

-As a visual is worth a thousand words and after looking at the various pictures above, let's play a little game to test your inspection skills, shall we?...
-Will you be able to spot all the differences between these two labels of Petrus 1985 in the picture below?
-Same wine, same vintage, yet so many variations in between the two...... (you can write your results in the comments at the of this post if you wish)...
-And do you know why there are so many variations?.... (if you don't, ask me and I will let you know.. or maybe I should use this little exercise as the subject for one of my previous posts....)
+As a visual is worth a thousand words, and after looking at the various pictures above, let's play a little game to test your inspection skills, shall we?...
+Can you spot all the differences between these two labels of Petrus 1985 in the picture below?
+Same wine, same vintage, yet so many variations in between the two...... (you can write your results in the comments at the end of this post if you wish)...
+And do you know why there are so many variations?
+(If you don't, ask me, and I'll tell you.
+Or maybe I should use this little exercise as the subject for one of my previous posts.)

 Petrus 1985 Label's comparison by © LeDomduVin 2018